wavefrontHQ/docs/pages/doc/wavefront_spring_boot.md

       <li>
         Import the Wavefront for Spring Boot Bill of Materials (BOM) to your project.
         {{site.data.alerts.tip}}
           <p>The Wavefront for Spring Boot dependency needs to be compatible with the Spring Boot release version.
-Therefore, replace <code>$releaseVersion</code> with with the correct dependency version.
+Therefore, replace <code>$releaseVersion</code> with the correct dependency version.
 See <a href="#versionCompatibility">System Requirements</a> to get the correct dependency version.</p>
         {{site.data.alerts.end}}
         <ul id="profileTabs" class="nav nav-tabs">
             <li class="active"><a href="#mavenbom" data-toggle="tab">Maven</a></li>